nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/lr.md

 We use Go-based services (we call them "modules") behind the [Nginx](https://nginx.org/en/) server, working in the reverse proxy mode.
-Each service focused on one task, has it's own database and API.
+Each service focused on one task, has its own database and API.
 Architecture is not strictly "micro-service", though, because services are relatively coarse-grained and, moreover, we allowed them to share databases in some cases.
 For example, we have services which populates data into the DB, and others that